psu13/mutable-hakyll/posts/ice-cream-sandwich.md

 **Note**: If 2006 me had bothered to go to the other obvious store everywhere in Pittsburgh (Giant Eagle) he would have found the thing he was after.
 The Giant Eagle brand factory-made fake-vanilla ice cream and mostly-fake chocolate cookie ice cream sandwiches are just about perfect.
-They are also clearly better than the current local premium darling brand that that puts about two times too much too fancy ice cream on too fancy cookies that are themselves two times too thick and chewy.
+They are also clearly better than the current local foodie darling premium brand that that puts about two times too much too fancy ice cream on too fancy cookies that are themselves two times too thick and chewy.
 At least in my twisted opinion.